opnfv/dovetail/docs/testing/user/cvpaddendum/index.rst

 OPNFV system resiliency in
 the Danube release that can be used to provide limited coverage in this area.
 However, this is a relatively new test methodology in OPNFV, additional study and testing experiences are still needed.
-We defer the resilency testing to future CVP releases.
+We defer the resiliency testing to future CVP releases.

 5. Security